Posted on November 6, 2012 by Paul Hammond

 Home and office phone systems have come a long way in the past few years.
-Numerous upgrades have made all types of phones more accessible, including cordless phones.
+Numerous upgrades have made all types of phones more accessible, especially with Panasonic cordless phones.

-One of the more notable cordless phones available today is from Panasonic, one of the leading names in telecommunications.
-The Panasonic TGP500B is a feature rich desk phone replacement with outstanding voice quality and a range of productivity-boosting options.
+One of the more notable Panasonic cordless phones available today is the Panasonic TGP500B.
+This is a feature rich desk phone replacement with outstanding voice quality and a range of productivity-boosting options.
 Integrated with SIP based technology, this cordless phone uses Digital Enhanced Cordless Technology (DECT) to improve call quality and support multiple handsets.
 Users can add up to 6 DECT cordless handsets to one base.

-The Panasonic TGP500B uses new frequencies and digital technology virtually eliminating interference to provide you crystal clear communications.
+All of the Panasonic cordless phones, including the TGP500B, use new frequencies and digital technology virtually eliminating interference to provide you crystal clear communications.
 DECT 6.0 ensures there is no interference with wireless networks.
 With the convenient cordless design, you can have static-free conversations away from the base.
 The large range is perfect for today’s busy lifestyle, allowing you to escape the confines of the base station and freely walk around you home or office or even outside.